bdickason/bdickason.com/posts/take-a-break.md

 # Take a break

 You are constantly busy.
-You are constantly working or launching a side project or polishing a hobby.
+You are working or launching a side project or polishing a hobby.

-Your brain and bodiy weren't designed to run at 100% uptime.
+Your brain and body weren't designed to run at 100% uptime.

 The number one piece of advice I give people is to <strong>work less</strong>.